 Most skimming attacks are discovered after weeks or months in operation.
 Successful skimming tends to count on one or more weaknesses on either the target website being exploited or third-party code that is loaded by the target website.

 When an attacker finds a method to infiltrate the system, they will install a skimming code that will have open access to form fields that process the target data.
 Skimming code records user input and then sends it to an external command and control server that is controlled by the attacker.
 To detect skimming attacks, commonly exploited code vulnerabilities need to be uncovered

-To understand how Orpheus Cyber can help with protection against cyber threats like this through the use of our platform to understand cyber risks at a strategic, operational and tactical level, click here.
+Contact us to understand how Orpheus Cyber can help with protection against cyber threats like this through the use of our platform to understand cyber risks at a strategic, operational and tactical level.

 Get our latest cyber intelligence insights straight into your inbox every week

 Fill out the short form below to subscribe to our newsletter so that you never miss out on our cyber intelligence insights and news.